AzmiHaider92/PainterByNumbers/README.md

 # Approach: Siamese CNN network with triplet loss
-Siamese CNN consists of three Convolutional Neural Networks where **weights re shared** between the CNNs.
+Siamese CNN consists of three Convolutional Neural Networks where **weights are shared** between the CNNs.
 Basically, first input goes through the CNN to produce a feature vector, then the second and the third go throught the same CNN.
 The fist image we term Anchor, this painting belongs to artist1.
 The second image we term Positive, it is a **different** painting of the **same** artist1.